What Went Wrong At Glossier?

 Advertisement

-Layoffs and labeling errors are just a handful of missteps that Glossier has taken in recent years.
-Glossier fans might remember its sister brand Glossier Play — a color cosmetics range of "dialed-up beauty extras."
-But the excitement generated by the brand's launch was soon dampened.
-Products like the eye Gelée were packed with non-biodegradable glitter, wrapped in foil packaging and housed in cardboard boxes.
-It was the beauty brand that no one — not least, the environment — needed, and fans were up in arms about Glossier's blatant disregard for sustainability.
-The Insta-famous pink bubblewrap pouches and sticker sheets came under fire for being wasteful, too, as Redditors took to the platform to share their frustration.
-"What were they thinking," wrote one, while backlash on Glossier Play's Instagram page (now private) encouraged the brand to tweak the packaging.
-Glossier Play responded by doing so, but the damage was already done.
-The brand was quietly discontinued in February 2020.

 Redditors also complain about Glossier's exclusivity.
 Products are only available direct-to-consumer via the brand's website or IRL stores, of which there are only a handful worldwide.
 "Not being available anywhere but their site made me look for alternatives, not want to try them more," wrote one Redditor.
 Another said: "Now there are sooo many other similar products that are better or cheaper and you can buy them at a store!
-I almost always go for the product I can buy in store," they said.
-Many beauty startups, have all adapted to cater to growing fanbases.
-That includes DTC site as well as being stocked on e-retailers, like Ulta, Target, and Sephora.
+I almost always go for the product I can buy in store," they said, referring to the high street.
+Deciem (which looks after The Ordinary and Niod), The Inkey List and Allies of Skin, to name a handful of revered beauty startups, have all adapted to cater to growing fanbases.
+That includes stands in pharmacies and online, as well as being stocked on e-tailers like Priceline, Chemist Warehouse and Adore Beauty in Australia, and Ulta and Sephora in the US.
 This no doubt makes it easier for a wide range of shoppers to buy products alongside their other beauty staples.

 Advertisement

-Sure, Glossier shook up the beauty landscape, but exactly 10 years after its much-lauded launch, it's at risk of being left behind.
-There's no denying the power it still has.
-(Who can forget the infamous leaked 50% off code, which saw thousands stock up?)
-But it's obvious that skincare and makeup lovers want more.
-Better working conditions for employees, transparency, responsibility, and new product innovation are a must.
+Sure, Glossier shook up the beauty landscape, but exactly ten years after its much-lauded launch, it's at risk of being left behind.
+There's no denying the power it still has — who can forget the infamous leaked 50% off code, which saw thousands fill their boots with beauty — but it's obvious that skincare and makeup lovers want more.
+Better working conditions for employees, transparency, responsibility and new product innovation are a must.

 Glossier, it's your move.